microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaFeatureRolloutPolicy.md

 ```

 ## Description
-an admin will use this cmdlet to modify the cloud authentication roll-out policy including whether the method for cloud authentication is Pass-through Authentication or not (Password hash-sync) and whether Seamless SSO is enabled.
+An admin will use this cmdlet to modify the cloud authentication roll-out policy including whether the method for cloud authentication is Pass-through Authentication or not (Password hash-sync) and whether Seamless SSO is enabled.
 Users in groups assigned to the policy will start authenticating via the new authentication method and via Seamless SSO if specified.

 ## Examples